kkiani/Uninstaller/README.md

 Esay and simple app in Objective-C with Cocoa for finding applications files and Complete uninstall apps

 ----------------------------------------------------------------------------------------------------------
-- * WARNING: If you make this code better please let me to see, contact me by kiarash.kiani.h@gmail.com  -
+WARNING: If you make this code better please let me to see
 ----------------------------------------------------------------------------------------------------------

 * This application is Complete APP for Mac OS X you can use it by compiling source or download from my website http://kiarash.info